sonic-net/SONiC/doc/secure_upgrade/secure_upgrade.md

   -  Verify image signed with one key and verified with a different key

 ####  1.13.2. <a name='SystemTestcases'></a>System Test cases
-- Good flow
+- Good flows

-	- The basic test will include building a signed image and installing it after verification.
+	- Install secure image from secure SONIC
+	- Install secure image from from non-secure SONIC
+	- Install secure image from secure ONIE
+	- Install secure image from non-secure ONIE
+	- Install non-secure image from secure SONIC (SB flag is off in BIOS)
+	- Install non-secure image from secure ONIE (SB flag is off in BIOS)
+	- Install non-secure image from non-secure SONIC (nothing should be changed in this flow)
 - Bad flow
+	- Try to install unsigned image from SONIC, on secure boot enabled machine.

-	- Trying to install unsigned image on secure boot enabled machine.
+	- Try to install unsigned image from ONIE, on secure boot enabled machine.
+	- Try to install signed image from SONIC, on secure boot enabled machine, while specific ceritifacte for this image is not available from UEFI.
+	- Try to install signed image that was modified after build from SONIC, on secure boot enabled machine.

 ###  1.14. <a name='OpenActionitems-ifany'></a>Open/Action items - if any